-3) On Ignorance: In the Dharmapada Sutra, the Buddha taught: "Long is the night to the wakeful; long is the road to him who is tired; long is samsara to the foolish who do not know true Law (60).
+On Ignorance, in the Dharmapada Sutra, Chapter V, Chapter on the Fools, from verse 60 to verse 75, the Buddha taught: Long is the night to the wakeful; long is the road to him who is tired; long is samsara to the foolish who do not know true Law (60).
 If a traveler does not meet a companion who is better or at least equal, let him firmly pursue his solitary career, rather than being in fellowship with the foolish (61).
 These are my sons; this is my wealth; with such thought a fool is tormented.
 Verily, he is not even the owner of himself.
 Whence sons?
 Whence wealth?
 (62).
 A foolish man who knows that he is a fool, for that very reason a wise man; the fool who think himself wise, he is indeed a real fool (63).
 If a fool associates with a wise man even all his life, he will understand the Dharma as litle as a spoon tastes the flavour of soup (64).
 An intelligent person associates with a wise man, even for a moment, he will quickly understand the Dharma, as the tongue tastes the flavour of soup (65).
 A fool with little wit, goes through life with the very self as his own greatest enemy.
 In the same manner, evil doers do evil deeds, the fruit of which is bitter (66).
 The deed is not well done of which a man must repent, and the reward of which he receives, weeping, with tearful face; one reaps the fruit thereof (67).
 The deed is well done when, after having done it, one repents not, and when, with joy and pleasure, one reaps the fruit thereof (68).
 As long as the evil deed done does not bear fruit, the fool thinks it is as sweet as honey; but when it ripens, then he comes to grief (69).
 Let a fool, month after month, eats only as much food as can be picked up on the tip of a kusa blade; but he is not worth a sixteenth part of them who have comprehended the truth (70).
 An evil deed committed may not immediately bear fruit, just as newl drawn milk does not turn sour at once.
 In the same manner, smouldering, it follows the fool like fire covered with ashes (71).
 The knowledge and fame that the fool gains, so far from benefiting; they destroy his bright lot and cleave his head (72).
-The fool always desire for an undue reputation or undeserved honour, precedence among the monks, authority in the monasteries, honour among other families (73).
+The fool always desires for an undue reputation or undeserved honour, precedence among the monks, authority in the monasteries, honour among other families (73).
 Let both monks and laymen think, "by myself was this done; in every work, great or small, let them refer to me."
 Such is the ambition of the fool; his desires and pride increase (74).
-He who cuts off five: lust, hatred, ignorance, egoism, doubt; renounces five: attachment to form, to formless, to conceit, to restlessness, and ignorance; cultivates five more: faith, effort, watchfulness, concentration, wisdom.
+One is the path that leads to worldly gain, and another is the path leads to nirvana.
+Once understand this, the monks and the lay disciples of the Buddha, should not rejoice in the praise and worldly favours, but cultivate detachment (Dharmapada 75).
+In Chapter XXV, Chapter on the Bhikshu, the Buddha taught: He who cuts off five: lust, hatred, ignorance, egoism, doubt; renounces five: attachment to form, to formless, to conceit, to restlessness, and ignorance; cultivates five more: faith, effort, concentration, wisdom.
 A monk who escapes from the five fetters: lust, hate, delusion, pride, false views; is called one who has crossed the flood (370)."